-Season the pot roast with salt and pepper and then dust on all sides with the flour.
+Season the meat with salt and pepper and then dust on all sides with the flour.

-Brown the pot roast on all sides in the hot oil, then remove the pot roast to a plate.
+Brown the pot roast on all sides in the hot oil, then remove the meat to a plate.

-Add 1/2 cup of beef stock or water to the skillet; stir and scrape the bottom of the pan to loosen browned bits.
+Add the beef stock or water to the skillet; stir and scrape the bottom of the pan to loosen browned bits.
 Remove the pan from the heat and set aside.

-Cut the 2 large onions in half lengthwise.
-Peel and then cut them crosswise into 1/4-inch slices.
+Cut the onions in half lengthwise.
+Peel and cut them crosswise into 1/4-inch slices.
 Place the onions in the bottom of a 3 1/2-quart or larger crockpot.

-Cut about 5 or 6 medium potatoes into 1-inch to 2-inch pieces.
-Add the potatoes to the pot with the onions.
+Cut the potatoes into 1-inch to 2-inch pieces.
+Add to the pot with the onions.

-Cut 2 or 3 carrots into 1/2-inch-thick rounds.
-Add the carrots to the vegetables in the crockpot.
+Cut the carrots into 1/2-inch-thick rounds.
+Add to the vegetables in the crockpot.

 Place the browned pot roast on top of the vegetables.
-If the pot roast does not fit comfortably in the pot, cut it into two or three pieces.
+If the pot roast does not fit comfortably in the pot, cut it into 2 or 3 pieces.